What is a hydrogen bond?

 Indeed, in pure water under conditions of standard temperature and pressure, this latter formulation is applicable only rarely; on average about one in every 107 molecules gives up a proton to another water molecule, in accordance with the value of the dissociation constant for water under such conditions.

-What is the hydrogen bond distance in water?
+Hydrogen bonds in liquid water What is the hydrogen bond distance in water?

 For an excellent technical read on hydrogen bonds in water see: Hydrogen Bonding in Water (1)

-FROM WATER TO ICE
+FROM WATER TO ICEHydrogen bonds in Ice

 In ice Ih, each water forms four hydrogen bonds with O---O distances of 2.76 Angstroms to the nearest oxygen neighbor.
 The O-O-O angles are 109 degrees, typical of a tetrahedrally coordinated lattice structure.
 The density of ice Ih is 0.931 gm/cubic cm.
 This compares with a density of 1.00 gm/cubic cm. for water.